 Learning Outcomes: Candidates apply theory-to-practice pedagogy that will help them become effective 21st century educators.
 Candidates have a comprehensive content knowledge base used to instruct research based strategies to meet the needs of diverse student populations.
-Candidates demonstrate an understanding of and actively embrace the differences among diverse people, cultures, circumstances, environments.
+Candidates demonstrate an understanding of and actively embrace diversity amongst people, cultures, circumstances, and environments.
 Candidates demonstrate a willingness to assist their future students' academic, emotional, personal, cultural, and physical needs.